New Lev Parnas Photos Show Him Wiping Rudy Giuliani’s Mouth, Also Show Donald Trump Laywer Attending Bullfight

 “When his mouth closed, saliva leaked from the corner and crawled down his face through the valley of a wrinkle,” Nuzzi wrote, continuing to say that the drool dripped on Giuliani’s sweater, without the 75-year-old former mayor so much as noticing.

-In other photos, Giuliani is seen posing with two Spanish bullfighters, as well as with a female Flamenco dancer who twirls her skirt for him.
-In yet another photo, Giuliani is seen with his current romantic partner, Dr. Maria Ryan, sitting on his lap as Giuliani smokes a cigar at the site of El Castillo del Alamín, a 14th-century Spanish castle.
+In other photos, Giuliani reportedly posed with two Spanish bullfighters, as well as with a female Flamenco dancer who twirled her skirt for him.
+In yet another photo, the presidential lawyer was with his current romantic partner, Dr. Maria Ryan, sitting on his lap as he smoked a cigar at the site of El Castillo del Alamín, a 14th-century Spanish castle.

-The photo cache is the latest release from Parnas, through Bondy, of images and recordings that appear to verify not only his relationship with Giuliani, but with Trump as well.
+The photo cache is the latest release from Parnas through his lawyer, apparently showing images and recordings that appear to verify not only his relationship with Giuliani but with the president as well.

-One recording released about two weeks ago reveals Trump and Parnas together, along with Parnas business partner Igor Fruman who also worked closely with Giuliani — and who has also been indicted — at an exclusive dinner for high-dollar Trump Super Pac donors.
+One recording released about two weeks ago revealed Trump and Parnas together, along with the latter’s business partner, Igor Fruman, at an exclusive dinner for high-dollar Super PAC donors for the president.
+Like Parnas, Fruman has also worked closely with Giuliani.

 In that recording, Parnas and Fruman are heard attempting to flatter Trump by informing him that in the numerology of Jewish mysticism, his name is that same as the Jewish messiah.
-But Trump appears uninterested by their explanation.
+But the president appears uninterested by their explanation.